 How to Check if your Mac Malware Definitions List is Updated

-You’ll need to use the command line for this but it’s simple:
+You’ll need to use the command line for this, but it’s otherwise a pretty simple procedure:

 - Launch the Terminal (/Applications/Utilities/)